rackerlabs/fleece/README.md

 2017-08-15 20:33:02 bucket5
 ```

-Note the `staging` environment example above, which overrides the environment variables
+Note the `staging` environment example above, which provides a custom pair of
-from where the Rackspace username and API key are sourced.
+environment variables from where the Rackspace username and API key are sourced.
+These would be used only if credentials are not explicitly given as part of
+the command.

 ### `fleece config`